jeremyleonardo/insightface-api/README.md

 ## Models

-You can download the model files and move them into `~/.insightface/models`
+You can download the model files and move them into `~/.insightface/models` manually or just use `setup_model.sh`

 Original source:
 - arcface_r100_v1 : http://insightface.ai/files/models/arcface_r100_v1.zip